 The more specific, the better!

-If you want to include personal or company links, please only include a maximum of TWO links back to your own website in the article and ONE link in your author bio.
+If you want to include personal or company links, please only include a maximum of ONE link back to your own website in the article.

 Common reasons for rejection: